dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 Considerations in  Section 9.1 of {{RFC9528}} about pervasive monitoring apply here.

 ## Cross-Protocol Attacks
-This applies in the context of TLS 1.3 resumption, while it does not apply here.
+This consideration applies in the context of TLS 1.3 session resumption.
+It does not apply here, as no resumption mechanism is defined in this document for EAP-EDHOC.

 --- back